jdoleary/Spellmasons/docs/TasksCurrent.md

-## Today
-    - chain: targeted near by dead units above living ones, prefer living
-        - maybe just do 3 rounds of it, the first targets units, if there's still not enough target the dead and if there's still not enough taget pickups.
-OR only target same as original target? so if source target is dead, target more dead, etc.
-        - more thoughts: make connect stay with similar source, so if the first one is a pickup only connect to pickups, or if dead, only dead.
-    - Add ECS-like system for targeting with typeguard. "targetable is an underworld function that returns all targetable entities (units, pickups, doodads, etc), then a targeting spell consumes this and adds references to the effect state arrays: withHealth, withMana, collidable, turnTakable, etc and spells can make use of those arrays.
-That was with "push" you get pickups and units pushable for free, without writing special code for both.
-Same with "chain", "swap", etc.  It all comes for free.
 ## Brad playtest
     - bug: saw +0 mana when he tried to mana steal from me; desync bug; i moved when he cast.
     - add footstep sfx